jancillotti/pq-benchmarks/README.md

 # PQ-Benchmarking
 *These instructions are valid for Ubuntu 22.04 and the most recent versions of Botan and liboqs as of September 29, 2023*

+This repository is made available as part of an artifact submission to the 2024 Network and Distributed System Security Symposium (NDSS), associated with the following paper:

+Geoff Twardokus, Nina Bindel, Hanif Rahbari, and Sarah McCarthy, "When Cryptography Needs a Hand: Practical Post-Quantum Authentication for V2V Communications," _Network and Distributed System Security Symposium (NDSS 2024)_, San Diego, CA, Feb.
+2024.

+Bibtex:

+    @inproceedings{twardokus2024when,
+        author = "Geoff Twardokus and Nina Bindel and Hanif Rahbari and Sarah McCarthy", title = "When Cryptography Needs a Hand: Practical Post-Quantum Authentication for {V2V} Communications", booktitle = "Proc.
+Network and Distributed System Security Symposium (NDSS)", month = feb,
+        year = "2024",
+        address = "San Diego, CA",
+        pages = ""
+    }

 ## Setup
 Create a fresh virtual machine with Ubuntu 22.04 (VirtualBox is recommended for a free hypervisor).
 After installation, be sure to update all packages to their latest versions: